ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/dnr6419/CVE-2021-32644](https://github.com/dnr6419/CVE-2021-32644) :  ![starts](https://img.shields.io/github/stars/dnr6419/CVE-2021-32644.svg) ![forks](https://img.shields.io/github/forks/dnr6419/CVE-2021-32644.svg)

 ## CVE-2021-32537
- Realtek HAD contains a driver crashed vulnerability which allows local side attackers to send a special string to the kernel driver in a user&#8217;s mode.
+ Realtek HAD contains a driver crashed vulnerability which allows local side attackers to send a special string to the kernel driver in a user’s mode.
 Due to unexpected commands, the kernel driver will cause the system crashed.

 - [https://github.com/0vercl0k/CVE-2021-32537](https://github.com/0vercl0k/CVE-2021-32537) :  ![starts](https://img.shields.io/github/stars/0vercl0k/CVE-2021-32537.svg) ![forks](https://img.shields.io/github/forks/0vercl0k/CVE-2021-32537.svg)

 ## CVE-2021-32471
  Insufficient input validation in the Marvin Minsky 1967 implementation of the Universal Turing Machine allows program users to execute arbitrary code via crafted data.
 For example, a tape head may have an unexpected location after the processing of input composed of As and Bs (instead of 0s and 1s).
-NOTE: the discoverer states &quot;this vulnerability has no real-world implications.&quot;
+NOTE: the discoverer states "this vulnerability has no real-world implications."